Schwarze-Research-Lab/bcwc_dashboard/README.md

 ## Todo List

-* Line Chart
-    * We crash to zero a lot even with 1 week buckets.
-Issue?
-* Enrollment by nephrologist
-    * How do we want to present nephrologist info?
-    * first_neph_seen
+* New Pie Charts
-* Total screened by nephrologist
-    * I’d like to have total number nephrologists enrolled at site on here but it’s a little more complicated in that their drop out/other status info is saved in a different redcap project leave
-* Low Priority
+    * Study Status - Not apprached, Declined, Excluded
 * Date of last decline
     * Not sure if we can get at this info easily, might need to make redcap project changes
+    * first_appt_date
+* Survey Comp (bug)
+    * Numbers are over by a factor of 6.
+* Line Chart
+    * Playing with it

 ## Local Dev Deploy
 ```